 MaltParser for .NET

-MaltParser is a system for data-driven dependency parsing, which can be used to induce a parsing model from treebank data and to parse new data using an induced model.
-MaltParser is developed by Johan Hall, Jens Nilsson and Joakim Nivre at Växjö University and Uppsala University, Sweden.
+data and to parse new data using an induced model.
+MaltParser is developed by Johan Hall, Jens Nilsson and Joakim Nivre

 MaltParser implements nine deterministic parsing algorithms:

-• Nivre arc-eager
+- Nivre arc-eager

-• Nivre arc-standard
+- Nivre arc-standard

-• Covington non-projective
+- Covington non-projective

-• Covington projective
+- Covington projective

-• Stack projective
+- Stack projective

-• Stack swap-eager
+- Stack swap-eager

-• Stack swap-lazy
+- Stack swap-lazy

-• Planar (implemented by Carlos Gómez-Rodríguez)
+- Planar (implemented by

-• 2-planar (implemented by Carlos Gómez-Rodríguez)
+Carlos Gómez-Rodríguez) - 2-planar (implemented by

 MaltParser allows users to define feature models of arbitrary complexity.